 To repair it as best as possible, and to avoid future problems, the remaining veneer on the base was removed.

 A vacuum press was used to glue on new walnut veneer.
-It helped to conform the veneer to the rounded surface, and hold tight until the glue dried.
+This helped to conform the veneer to the rounded surface, and hold tight until the glue dried.

 Here’s a section of the base being glued in the vacuum press bag, and another on top that is complete – no bubbles or lifting edges.

 The three sections that make up the base were then re-assembled onto the chest.